Child Protection Policy - Frequently Asked Questions

 Q. What is a Child Protection Policy?

 A child protection policy is a guide for organisations and their staff to know how to keep children in their care safe.

 It is a tool that protects both children and staff by clearly defining what action is required in order to keep children safe, and ensuring a consistency of behaviour so that all staff follow the same process.
 It provides a structure of responsibility and identifies the action that staff should take if they have concerns.
 It is a source of information that staff can refer to and be reassured by - protecting both children and staff.

 A child protection policy also demonstrates an organisation's commitment to children and ensures public confidence in it's safe practices.

-The Vulnerable Children Act 2014 states that all government-funded or contracted organisations must have a child protection policy.
+The Children's Act, 2014 states that all government-funded or contracted organisations must have a child protection policy.

 Q. Why is it important to have a Child Protection Policy?